ant1k9/knowledge-map/README.md

 > $ echo Hello, World!
 > \```

+### Directory subscription

+To add directory subscription add a file `dir.md` to any directory in your library:

+> \*Description\*: Database tools for PostgreSQL and MySQL

 #### Usage

 Add some files to the lib folder with described format, then: